canonical/synapse-operator/docs/tutorial/getting-started.md

 synapse                 3.2                           active      1  synapse                              17  10.152.183.68   no
 ```

-The deployment finishes when the status shows "Active".
+The deployment is complete when the status is `Active`.

 ## Integrate with Traefik